Be a Volunteer and Boost Your Community

 Tennessee State Parks: Volunteers are needed to help keep Tennessee’s state parks and natural areas clean and beautiful.
 Opportunities are available for trail work, planting native species, removing exotic plants, cleaning up litter and serving as campground hosts.

 United Way/Raise Your Hand Tennessee: Raise Your Hand Tennessee is a statewide effort by the United Ways of Tennessee to recruit volunteers to read, tutor and mentor children.
 Anyone with passion and commitment can help children and youth succeed in school and in life.
-Find out how to get involved here.

 Court Appointed Special Advocates (CASA) for Children: This nonprofit organization consists of volunteers who serve as trained advocates for abused and neglected kids in state custody.
 Volunteers conduct case research, appear at hearings, monitor plans and much more.
 By 2020, Tennessee CASA aims to provide a volunteer for every child in Tennessee who needs one.
-Find out more about how you can help CASA here.

 Tennessee Community Resource Centers (CRCs): CRCs provide household goods, furniture and appliances to people in desperate need.
 CRCs, such as the ones listed below, also raise public awareness about various nonprofits’ needs for volunteers in your area.